0xM4hm0ud/MyCTFChallenges/1337UP LIVE CTF 2023/Pyjail/README.md

 # Solution

-We get an python file as source:
+We get an python file as attachment:

 ```py
 import ast